BedquiltDB/bedquilt-core/doc/bedquilt_spec.md

 Spec Options:
 - $required (Boolean) : Enforces that this field must be present in all documents
 - $notnull (Boolean) : Field must never have a null value
-- $type (String) : enforce the type of this field, options are “string”, “number|double|float”,  “array”, “object”
+- $type (String) : enforce the type of this field, options are "string", "number|double|float",  "array", "object"
 - $unique (Boolean) : Enforces uniqueness of this field

 Params: